129 W Palace Ave in the early 1930's as "Native Market"

 Consider supporting Tewa Women United.
 "Tewa Women United was incorporated for educational, social and benevolent purposes, specifically for the ending of all forms of violence against Native Women and girls, Mother Earth and to promote peace in New Mexico."

 For millennia, the Americas have been a place of migration and sharing of cultures.
-From migrant laborers crossing political borders to tribes in in the present-day U.S. Southwest migrating to the Valley of Mexico to found the Aztec empire, human movement has facilitated creative genesis.
+From migrant laborers crossing political borders to tribes in the present-day U.S. Southwest migrating to the Valley of Mexico to found the Aztec empire, human movement has facilitated creative genesis.
 Hecho a Mano holds space for artists emerging from these living cultures, focused on the intersection of innovation and tradition.

 Hecho a Mano is handmade.
 In an increasingly automated world, we believe it is important to uphold processes that are humanity's collective inheritance.
 Works made by hand reveal the mark of the maker, and express an incalculable heritage that we, as people, are gifted.
 When we hold a ceramic pot, we are not just holding a handmade object, but the entire history of craftsmanship that has led to creation of that vessel.